unc-csxl/csxl.unc.edu/docs/angular/resolvers.md

 Resolvers return some data of type `T` back to the frontend, either in format of `Observable`, `Promise`, or just the data type `T` itself!

-So, we can define a basic resolver using the convention below:
+So, we can define a basic Resolver using the convention below:

 ```ts
 export const resolver: ResolveFn<T> = (route, state) => {